-The CVTU Conservation Committee continues each year to either establish new angler access sites on Paint Creek or to refurbish existing angler access sites.
+The CVTU Conservation Committee continues each year to either establish new angler access sites on Paint Creek and the Clinton River or to refurbish existing angler access sites.
 These projects have evolved from our initial 2011 Silver Bell Road access site and become increasingly easier over the years.
-A typical access project includes building a set of stairs from the Paint Creek Trail down to the creek which provide safe, stream-friendly access for all anglers.
+A typical access project includes building a set of stairs down to the creek or river which provide safe, stream-friendly access for all anglers.

-Since our first project in 2011 the chapter has completed a total of five angler access projects.
-Each of these sites have required a set of stairs which provide safe access to the creek and have also included some streambank improvements surrounding the site.
+Since our first project in 2011 the chapter has completed a total of six angler access projects.
+CVTU is replacing the first set of stairs at Silverbell Road on June 12th 2021 as part of the CRWC River Day Event.
+The stairs have seen excessive wear due to human traffic and have provided a great erosion barrier to the river, but due to this they need to be replaced.
+Each of these sites have required a set of stairs which provide safe access to Paint Creek or the Clinton River and have also included some stream bank improvements surrounding the site.
 The list of these access sites now include:

 - Downstream from Silver Bell Road